Stable Distillation and High-Dimensional Hypothesis Testing: Introduction

+As an alternative to higher criticism, impressive recent work on higher-order-norm U-statistics, \cite{he2021asymptotically} has sought to bridge the gap between statistics that are powerful against dense and sparse alternatives by considering the joint distribution of $||\hat{\beta}||_q$ across several positive integer $q$ and $q = \infty$.
+Unfortunately, this work does not admit nuisance parameters and only an asymptotic null distribution is available, which makes calculating p-values at the scale $10^{-6}$ unreliable for applications like gene testing.
+Moreover, convergence to this null distribution requires difficult-to-verify limits on the correlation among the predictors that are violated in practice: in gene testing applications $||\hat{\beta}||_2$ is observed to converge to a generalized chi-square distribution rather than a Gaussian \cite{lumley2018fastskat}.

-Despite the computational challenges, various attempts have been made to extend HC to the non-orthogonal case.
-The direct approach --- rotating the Gaussian test statistics to produce new orthogonal test statistics, hence yielding independent p-values \cite{IHC} --- destroys the sparsity of the original design, causing the test to lose power rapidly as the correlations increase.
-Generalised Higher Criticism (GHC) \cite{GHC} takes a different, in principle more powerful, approach, deploying ingenious computations to adjust the null distribution based on the correlation structure of dependent test statistics.
+Various attempts have been made to extend higher criticism to non-orthogonal predictors while avoiding Monte Carlo simulation.
+The direct approach --- rotating the Gaussian test statistics to produce new orthogonal test statistics, hence yielding independent p-values \cite{IHC} --- destroys any sparsity in the original design, causing the test to lose power rapidly as the correlations increase \cite{GHC}.
+Generalized Higher Criticism \cite{GHC} takes a different, in principle more powerful, approach, deploying ingenious computations to adjust the null distribution based on the correlation structure of dependent test statistics \cite{GHC}.
 Unfortunately, this method scales like $\mathcal{O}(p^3)$, making its use in problems where $p$ is much larger than $100$ impractical.
-More fundamentally, GHC and related members of the GGOF test family cannot differentiate between observations where all of the outlying test statistics come from a single tightly correlated cluster of predictors and observations where the outlying test statistics correspond to orthogonal predictors.
-This results in an inflated null distribution and a rapid loss of power in the presence of strongly correlated clusters of predictors.

-To overcome the challenge of correlated predictors, we propose an iterative procedure that we call {\em R\'enyi Distillation} (RD).
-Before running RD, there is a pre-processing step that partitions the predictors into layers, denoted $X^{(1)},\ldots,X^{(L)}$.
-The analyst can partition the predictors arbitrarily, but to maximize power, the predictors should be partitioned with a view toward minimizing the shared variance among predictors in the same layer.
-We provide a formal description of and some heuristics for partitioning predictors in Section \ref{sec:partition}.
-RD then proceeds by iterating over the layers, extracting any outlying association signals of interest.
-With each iteration, the dependency between predictors is accounted for by judiciously introducing noise into the observed outcomes vector $Y$.
-This allows RD to obtain mutually independent p-values, $U^\star$, each roughly measuring the significance of a given predictor.

-At first the idea of injecting noise into $Y$ might appear unorthodox or even unadvised for building a powerful method, but as we will discuss below, that is actually how a leading class of variable selection methods (fixed-X knockoffs) breaks the dependence between predictors \cite{barber2015,whiteout}.
-However, unlike fixed-X knockoffs and other whitening procedures, RD combines standard properties of order statistics and the multivariate normal distribution to introduce this noise {\em as a function of} $Y$.
-This ``\textit{a posteriori}'' approach dramatically reduces the noise required to achieve independence and thereby preserves the power of the test.
-We further elaborate this point after we describe RD below.